PROxZIMA/TimetableScheduler/README.md

 ### An intelligent timetable generator that generates University timetable using `Genetic Algorithm`.

 #### Dependencies:
- 1. python3.6 or above
+ 1. python 3.6 or above
- 2. Django2.0 or above
+ 2. Django 2.0 or above

 #### Run on your local machine by:
 * `git clone https://github.com/PROxZIMA/TimetableScheduler.git/`